abbyblachman/node-mysql-employee-tracker/README.md

 ### Node MySql Employee Database

-This is a command line application that uses `node`, `express`, and `MySQL` to allow a user to see and update a Mysql database.
+This is a command line application that uses `node`, `express`, and `MySQL` to allow a user to see and update a MySQL database.

 ## Clone the project